 I even heard it at a soul circle I attended back in January.
 The way the woman leading the circle described the phrase however, is not even remotely how I personally perceive it.
 She described it as an abrasive, confrontational group of words, that encourages a very masculine driven, power hungry type of energy.

-My point here is that it really doesn’t matter what any one else thinks about any decision or opinion or lifestyle choice or value you may carry with you through your experience here on earth.
+My point here is that it really doesn’t matter what any one else thinks about any decision or opinion or lifestyle choice or value you may carry with you.
 In fact, hearing other peoples views on your choices, is simply a great opportunity to evaluate them.
+Including challenging your perspective on fear.

 In other words, if you hear a viewpoint that challenges your own perspective, use it as a chance to really question your own stance on that subject, to see if it is time to let go of that thought pattern and grow from it, or decide if you still want to keep it with you.